claytonjwong/mini-habits/README.md

 * The Prefrontal Cortex
     * focuses on “what could be”
     * understands long-term benefits and consequences
-    * concious of higher-level goals (a trait unique to humans)
+    * conscious of higher-level goals (a trait unique to humans)
     * has the ability to override the basal ganglia
     * short-term thinking and decision making
     * the conscious part of the brain identified as “you”